Christian-Kofi-Okyere/HexDisplay-and-4Bit-Adder/README.md

 - These files were authored in Quartus (Altera / Intel FPGA tools) and include the Altera `lpm` component; simulation of megafunctions may require vendor simulation libraries.
 - The BDF files are Quartus Block Diagram Files — do not edit them with a text editor if you intend to continue editing them in the Quartus Block Editor (they can be large and are best handled inside the tool).

-Author

-- Christian Okyere

-License

-- Feel free to add a license of your choice.
-For convenience, include an appropriate license file (e.g., MIT) if you plan to publish the repo on GitHub.

-If you want, I can:
-- Add a small ModelSim test script that compiles the needed files and runs the testbench.
-- Add a short `LICENSE` (MIT) and a brief CONTRIBUTING note.